aleixalcacer/old-website/content/about.md

 Hi folks!

 I am Aleix Alcacer, a software analyst that loves the open-source world.
-I like to develop new algorithms to improve both the performance and efficiency of projects.
+I like to develop new algorithms to improve both the performance and efficiency of projects. {{< cite "Esposito2012" >}}

 Currently, I am doing a PhD in mathematics at University Jaume I (Spain).
 Also, I am being part of the Blosc Development Team.